SevenShepherd/SevenShepherd.github.io/_posts/2024-07-24-cutting-ties.markdown

 If they [repent, which means to feel remorse and turn away from what they are doing](https://sevenshepherd.github.io/repentance/), you are to forgive them and give them another opportunity (Lk 17:3-4).
 Just remember, true repentance is contrition not attrition.
 It lasts.

+- It's **not** divisive to rebuke those in the Church who are sinning (1Cor 5:11,12-13).
+- It's **not** divisive to scrutinize man-made systems as the Bible tells us to test all things (1Thes.
+5:21).
+- It is divisive to slander and bare false witness against your neighbor (Pr 10:18;20:19; Ps 101:5)
+- It is divisive to harass and forcefully indoctrinate others into your man-made system.

 <br>